lindig/ocaml-hyphenate/README.md

 # Hyphenation

-This software implements hyphenation of words for Objective Caml based on the algorithm implemented in TeX and using the hyphenation patterns provided for TeX.
+This software implements hyphenation of words in Objective Caml as a module based on the algorithm implemented in TeX and using the hyphenation patterns provided for TeX.

 ## Requirements and Compilation